MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 # The Microsoft Purview hub in Microsoft Fabric

-Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and creators manage and govern their Fabric data estate.
+Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and data owners manage and govern their Fabric data estate.
 It contains reports that provide insights about sensitive data and item endorsement, and also serves as a gateway to more advanced Purview capabilities such as Information Protection, Data Loss Prevention, and Audit.

-The Purview hub has two views, an administrator view and a creator view.
+The Purview hub has two views, an administrator view and a data owner view.

 # [Admin view](#tab/admin-view)